chrislopez28/VSet/README.md

 # VSet

+## Play
+https://chrislopez28.github.io/vset/

+## Overview

 VSet is based on the incredibly fun card game SET®.
 If you like this app, please consider supporting the makers of this game by purchasing a deck of cards or by downloading the official app on iOS or Android.

-## Link to Play!
-https://chrislopez28.github.io/vset/

-## Overview
+## Cards

 Each card is characterized by 4 properties